What Have We Learned about the Learning Crisis?

 Large-scale assessments conducted by the ASER Centre in India and Pakistan and the NGO Uwezo in Kenya, Tanzania, and Uganda show similar results for wealth quintiles.
 They show that indeed learning varies by wealth, with the poor on average about 20 percentage points less likely to be numerate than the well-off.
 However, achieving equality in learning across wealth quintiles would still leave more than 30 percent of the poor innumerate, as even the more economically advantaged have relatively low learning outcomes.
 This new analysis underscores the need to improve learning outcomes, or raise the tide, for all—not just equalize currently low rates of learning across the board.

-Figure 2.
-Achieving equality in schooling and learning would still leave 30% of girls on average illiterate
+Figure 2: Achieving equality in schooling and learning would still leave 30 percent of girls on average illiterate

 Finally, a new data source, the Harmonized Learning Outcomes (HLOs) developed by the World Bank, allows analysis of how learning has changed over time.
 The HLOs harmonize learning measures from international assessments, regional assessments, and Early Grade Reading Assessments, providing the largest set of internationally comparable learning measures available.
 The data show that changes in learning outcomes in recent decades have been excruciatingly slow.
 Across the 95 non-OECD countries with data from more than one point in time, the average score is 405 (compared to an OECD average of 500), and the median change in HLO points per year is 0.93 points.
 At this snail’s pace, it would take 102 years for these countries to reach the OECD average of 500.
 And, there is much variation within this group.
 Higher-performing Peru, for example, would require only 18 years to reach the OECD average, while Colombia, with an average change per year of only 0.1 point would need more than 700 years at its current trajectory to reach OECD levels (Figure 3).